-Noting that "Antarctic sea ice may show high sensitivity to any anthropogenic increase in temperature" -- as per the canary-in-the-coal-mine concept of high-latitude amplification of CO2-induced global warming -- while further noting that most climate models suggest that an increase in surface temperature "would result in a decrease in sea ice coverage," Watkins and Simmonds (2000) analyzed temporal trends in different measures of the sea ice that surrounds Antarctica, using Special Sensor Microwave Imager data obtained from the Defense Meteorological Satellite Program for the nine-year period December 1987-December 1996, in search of the suspected signal.
-But contrary to what one would expect on the basis of the model simulations, and especially in light of what climate alarmists call the unprecedented warming of the past quarter-century, the two scientists observed statistically significant increases in both sea ice area and extent; and when they combined their results with those of the preceding nine-year period (1978-1987), both parameters continued to show increases over that expanded time period.
+Noting that Antarctic sea ice may show high sensitivity to any anthropogenic-induced increase in temperature, Watkins and Simmonds (2000) analyzed temporal trends in different measures of the sea ice that surrounds Antarctica, using Special Sensor Microwave Imager data obtained from the Defense Meteorological Satellite Program for the nine-year period December 1987-December 1996, in search of the suspected signal.
+But contrary to what one would expect on the basis of climate model simulations, and especially in light of what climate alarmists of the day described as the unprecedented warming of the past quarter-century, the two scientists observed statistically significant increases in both sea ice area and extent; and when they combined their results with those of the preceding nine-year period (1978-1987), both parameters continued to show increases over that expanded time period.
 In addition, they found that the 1990s also experienced increases in the length of the sea-ice season.

-That Antarctic sea ice had indeed increased in area, extent and season length since at least 1978 was also supported by several subsequent studies.
-The very next year, for example, Hanna (2001) published an updated analysis of Antarctic sea ice cover -- also based on Special Sensor Microwave Imager data, but for the extended period of October 1987-September 1999 -- finding "an ongoing slight but significant hemispheric increase of 3.7(±0.3)% in extent and 6.6(±1.5)% in area."
+The fact that Antarctic sea ice had indeed increased in area, extent and season length since at least 1978 was also supported by several subsequent studies.
+The very next year, for example, Hanna (2001) published an updated analysis of Antarctic sea ice cover -- also based on Special Sensor Microwave Imager data, but for the extended period of October 1987-September 1999 -- finding "an ongoing slight but significant hemispheric increase of 3.7 (±0.3)% in extent and 6.6 (±1.5)% in area."
 And one year later, Parkinson (2002) utilized satellite passive-microwave data to calculate and map the length of the sea-ice season throughout the Southern Ocean for each year of the period 1979-1999, finding that although there were opposing regional trends, a "much larger area of the Southern Ocean experienced an overall lengthening of the sea-ice season ... than experienced a shortening."

-Concurrently, Zwally et al. (2002) also utilized passive-microwave satellite data to study Antarctic sea ice trends.
+Concurrently, Zwally et al. (2002) utilized passive-microwave satellite data to study Antarctic sea ice trends.
 Over the 20-year period 1979-1998, they report that the sea ice extent of the entire Southern Ocean increased by 11,181 ± 4,190 square km per year, or by 0.98 ± 0.37 percent per decade, while sea ice area increased by nearly the same amount: 10,860 ± 3,720 square km per year, or by 1.26 ± 0.43 percent per decade.
-And in contradiction of the ancillary climate-alarmist claim that various aspects of earth's climate should exhibit greater variability when it is warmer than when it is colder, they observed that the variability of monthly sea ice extent declined from 4.0% over the first ten years of the record to 2.7% over the last ten years (which were supposedly the warmest of the prior millennium, according to the world's climate alarmists).
+And in contradiction of the climate-alarmist claim that various aspects of earth's climate should exhibit greater variability when it is warmer than when it is colder, they observed that the variability of monthly sea ice extent declined from 4.0% over the first ten years of the record to 2.7% over the last ten years (which were supposedly the warmest of the prior millennium, according to the world's climate alarmists).

 One year later, Vyas et al. (2003) analyzed data from the multi-channel scanning microwave radiometer carried aboard India's OCEANSAT-1 satellite for the period June 1999-May 2001, which they combined with data for the period 1978-1987 that had been derived from space-based passive microwave radiometers carried aboard earlier Nimbus-5, Nimbus-7 and DMSP satellites, in order to study secular trends in sea ice extent about Antarctica over the period 1978-2001.
 This work revealed that the mean rate of change of sea ice extent for the entire Antarctic region over this period was an increase of 0.043 M km² per year.
 In addition, the six researchers concluded that "the increasing trend in the sea ice extent over the Antarctic region may be slowly accelerating in time, particularly over the last decade," which finding they described as "paradoxical in the global warming scenario resulting from increasing greenhouse gases in the atmosphere."